cwfparsonson/trafpy/docs/docs/Tutorial.rst

     >>> prob_dist, rand_vars, fig = tpg.gen_uniform_val_dist(min_val=0, max_val=100, round_to_nearest=1, return_data=True, show_fig=True, num_bins=101)

-TrafPy probability distributions are defined as Python dictionaries with value-probability key-value pairs
+TrafPy probability distributions are defined as hashtables (Python dictionaries).
+These tables map each possible value taken by the random variable to some fractional value between 0 and 1 (where this value could be e.g. probability)

 .. nbplot::